 RITMA believes that rigorous criteria and solid training are the basic foundation of any therapists.
-Consequently, all RITMA members possess a minimum of 1000 hours of training.

 We encourage you to send us any comments or concerns you may have regarding one of our members as well as the schools which we accredit.
 All comments will be evaluated in order to improve the quality of services rendered.
 To submit your comments, please use the ''Contact us'' tab.